Im-Himanshu/FootFallTracker_and_Authentication/README.md

 ----
 ## **Application Architecture**
+Live Demo here is just the demonstration of ability to run ML model in browser, and it takes nearly 3-min to load the model for the first time.
+[Authentication Demo](https://footfalltracker-cc13e.firebaseapp.com/main/registerTrack) sign in using, himanshugoyal414@yahoo.com, testing1234 ~ sign-in ~ Toggle Radio button in top left ~ start-tracking in bottom left
 ![](docs/FootFall_tracking_architect.png)
 Architecture diagram of the whole application with three main parts:
 1. User side application, basically a PWA which is able to run tensorflow.js optimized model in any device.